jerrytqz/anime-database/README.md

 # anime-database

-A database of anime complete with a built-in menu system
+A database of anime complete with a built-in menu system (a command-line interface)

 ## Set up and run